OPEN 7 DAYS A WEEK FROM 6:00AM TO 11:00PM

 2. How long does meloxicam take to work?

-Most dogs improve within 1–2 hours.
+Most dogs show improvement within 1–2 hours.

 3. Can meloxicam be used long-term?